-Virtual Reality & Live Virtual Modeling Improves Decision Making
+Virtual Reality and Live Virtual Modeling Improve Design Decision Making

-A critical part of the process in creating this vision is the use of virtual reality, and developing virtual models live with users.
-Initially fuzzy or loose ideas can be conveyed through conversations, drawings, and writing, then virtual reality can make it more concrete, by showing direct implications of an idea.
+Initially fuzzy or loose ideas conveyed through conversations, drawings and writing can be made more concrete by virtual models.
 Manipulating a virtual model in a live setting gives users immediate feedback about a potential design concept.
 These techniques bring clarity to complex thoughts and add a level of efficiency to the decision-making process.